This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 In addition to a beautiful, crystal clear cenote, the grounds offer grills, refrigerators, and picnic tables to make an entire day of your experience.
 You’ll likely meet the resident coati, who will be more than happy to go through your bags looking for snacks it can pilfer as well.

-There is even a simple cafe which serves empanadas and quesadillas as well as coconut water.
+There is even a simple cafe that serves empanadas and quesadillas as well as coconut water.

 Guided Cenote Tours